darrellroot/Computer-Science-Education-Resources/Codewars-Problems-By-Stephen-Prata-Chapter.md

 Codewars sorts problems by difficulty.
 8kyu problems are the easiest.
 But this sorting is not specific to the programming language.
 In particular, C students learn dynamic memory allocation late in their first semester.
 Assigning introductory C students to to "easy 8kyu Codewars problems" is problematic.

 This document sorts all 180 8kyu Codewars problems by chapter in Stephen Prata's "C Primer Plus" book.
+I _roughly_ sort problems by difficulty within each chapter list (easiest first).

 If you are using this list to assign problems to students, I recommend giving the students the goal of solving a subset of the problems they can theoretically solve.
 For example, I believe seven problems are solvable by students after reading chapter 2 of the Stephen Prata book.
 Your assignment could be for the students to solve any three of them before moving onto chapter 3.